An Open Letter to the Elders of Auke Bay Bible Church

 Final Appeal

 I do not seek vindication.
 I seek obedience.
-Remaining silent when the Word is resisted would be sin.
+I believed remaining silent would be unfaithful to my conscience before God.
 My conscience is captive to Scripture, and I must speak plainly.
-To the elders: you may reject me, but you cannot reject the Scriptures that were placed before you.
+To the elders: you may reject me, but I pray you will not dismiss the Scriptures I appealed to without answering them.
 To the saints: cling to Christ, test all things, and walk in the truth without fear.

 May the Lord grant repentance, protect His flock, and glorify His name in Juneau.